Check out Jason’s Blogspot blog.

 Jason has recorded his albums at Big Idea Studio in Sandy, Utah with the help of Chuck E. Meyers and Jake Bowen who are well known for producing video game music for PlayStation as well as Disney Pixar.
 Jason has self published 8 albums and 8 piano solo books.
 He has also provided music for the popular TV documentary, History of the Saints as well as many other online video productions.

-Jason has typically been known for his solo piano work and piano solo hymn arrangements, LDS Piano Solos and Christmas piano solos, but in 2017 he collaborated with 3 of the former lead singers (Alex Sharpe, Lynn Hilary and Edele Murphy) from the groups Celtic Woman and Riverdance to produce two albums of hymn arrangements that feature vocals with his arrangements.
+Jason has typically been known for his solo piano work and piano solo hymn arrangements, LDS Piano Solos and Christmas piano solos, but in 2017 he collaborated with 3 of the former lead singers (Alex Sharpe, Lynn Hilary, Edele Murphy and Lisa Nolan) from the groups Celtic Woman and Riverdance to produce two albums of hymn arrangements that feature vocals with his arrangements.

-When Jason isn’t playing piano he is also a well known thought leader in the banking industry and a full time dad with four amazing kids and his wife Stacy.
+When Jason isn’t playing piano he is also a well known thought leader in the banking industry, runs a record label “Aingeal Music Worldwide” is one of the founders of Amazing Vacations Costa Rica that provides custom trips to Costa Rica and most important of all, is a full time dad with four amazing kids and his wife Stacy.

 A note from the Composer for Mothers and Piano Students